 XLReporting (not imported from other systems).

-to allow reports to be created on this data set.
+imports, to allow data to be imported into this data set.
+This is

-data being accessible other than when used in predefined reports and models.
+data being accessible other than when used in defined reports and models.

 - Access API - enable external API calls to this data set.